Alex313031/thorium/infra/DEBUG/ABOUT_GN_ARGS.md

 media_use_libvpx &#35;&#35; Enable use of Chromium's libvpx implementation for media library/streams.
 Used for software based decoding of VP9 and VP8A type content.
 Should always be enabled.

 enable_hls_sample_aes &#35;&#35; Enables demuxing of HLS media encrypted with AES.
 Uses the AES Cflags in Thorium to increase performance.
+See > https://en.wikipedia.org/wiki/AES_instruction_set

 enable_hls_demuxer &#35;&#35; Enables HLS media demuxing. &#35;&#35; INCOMPLETE upstream.
 Enabled in Thorium for useability.